arkency/posts/posts/2021-05-01-how-to-build-a-read-model-with-rails-event-store-projection.md

 ---
 title: How to build a read model with Rails Event Store Projection
 created_at: 2021-05-01 00:58:27 +0200
-author: Szymon Fiedler tags: ['res', 'projection', 'read model', 'domain events']
+author: Szymon Fiedler
+tags: ['res', 'projection', 'read model', 'ddd']
 publish: false
 ---